edHelper.com

 By Brenda B. Covert

 3 2.
 A black cat that crosses your path brings bad luck.
-To avoid the bad luck, you will need to walk backwards ten steps, or turn and walk backward until you cross over the place where the cat crossed your path.
+To avoid the bad luck, you will need to walk backward for ten steps or walk backward until you cross over the place where the cat crossed your path.
 Maybe you can avoid bad luck by counting to nine.
 If you are still worried, you could spit on the ground and rub your foot in it before walking backward for five steps.
 No, cats aren't magical creatures.
 Bad luck would be if a hungry tiger crossed your path!
 Otherwise, we have nothing to fear from cats of any color.

 Paragraphs 4 to 6: